rafeerahman/Anonymizer/ReadMe.md

 # University of Toronto Anonymization API

-The University of Toronto Anonymization API is a free and open source service that allows users to desentize private information from a file or body.
+The University of Toronto Anonymization API is a free and open source service that allows users to desensitize private information from a file or body.
 Our service is accessible via request methods and a graphical user interface.
 The application is designed to provide staff and students at the University of Toronto with easy access to an array of online privatization tools.
 As a group, we are passionate about improving user privacy and making a difference to protect people’s sensitive information.

 ## Frontend Deployment: https://csc301-378115-frontend-4ic67og2pa-pd.a.run.app/
 ### Description & Instructions: